-Safeguarding Board Training Team
+Safeguarding Partnership Training Team

 The pool of trainers have regular meetings to support each other and share best practice as well as keeping up to date with current issues.